Tupperware is a giant network marketing company with one of the most widely-recognized household names in all of direct sales.

 But maybe they could use a little controversy.
 They’ve been doing the same thing for over 60 years.
 They’re not falling down, but they’re also not going up.
 Their methods have gotten tired and, frankly, boring, and they haven’t developed a new and innovative product since the 50s.

-It might be a way to fill your spare time, but I wouldn’t count on it to quit your day job.
+It might be a way to fill your spare time, but I wouldn’t count on it to quit your day job and work from home.

 Look, I’m not a Tupperware hater at all.
 But if you like passive income streams, there are better opportunities out there.